-CEAT is growing an ecosystem where globally relevant and responsible agri-tech solutions are co-designed, tested, commercialised and adopted.
-The Research Translation initiative builds partnerships between industry, researchers and government to deliver industry-driven projects.
+CEAT is growing an ecosystem where globally relevant and responsible agri-food solutions are co-designed, tested, commercialised and adopted.
+The Research Translation Initiative builds partnerships between industry, researchers and government to deliver industry-driven projects.

 What we offer:

-- A one-stop-shop for industry to access interdisciplinary research capability at ANU.
+- A one-stop-shop for industry to access the interdisciplinary research capability at ANU.

-- Business development support for researchers on agri-tech projects.
+- Business development support for researchers on agri-food projects.

 - Brokering of relationships and relationship management.

 - Formation and ongoing facilitation of projects.

 - Assistance with finding and applying for funding.

 - Business development support, including intellectual property arrangements, funding applications and partnership agreements.